 Abstract: On January 30, 1998, the FCC released a Further Notice of Proposed Rulemaking (FNPRM) proposing to streamline the safeguards under which the Bell Operating Companies (BOCs) provide information (or enhanced) services, such as voice mail and electronic messaging.
 The FCC sought comment on tentative conclusions relating to nonstructural safeguards, Comparably Efficient Interconnection (CEI) plans, and network information disclosure rules, among other things.
 Finally, the FNPRM sought to build a record on which to respond to a partial remand of certain orders by the Court of Appeals for the Ninth Circuit.
 On February 25, 1999, the Commission adopted a Report and Order which streamlined the Commission's CEI and network information disclosure rules.
 Although the BOCs must continue to comply with their CEI obligations, they are no longer required to obtain preapproval of their CEI plans and amendments from the Commission before initiating or altering an intra-LATA information service.
 Instead, the Commission requires the BOCs to post their CEI plans on their publicly accessible Internet sites, and to notify the Common Carrier Bureau upon such posting.
 The Commission removed the network information disclosure rules set forth in the Computer II and Computer III proceedings, with the narrow exception of the Computer II rules that require carriers to disclose changes that could affect how customer premises equipment (CPE) is attached to the network.
-On March 7, 2001, the FCC released a Public Notice requesting further comment on the outstanding issues discussed in its January 30, 1998 FNPRM.
+On March 7, 2001, the FCC released a Public Notice requesting further comment on the outstanding issues discussed in its January 30, 1998, FNPRM.

 Because the issues in this FNPRM overlap with certain issues that the Commission is now considering in a separate docket regarding broadband services, the Commission has incorporated the FNPRM into the broadband proceeding insofar as the FNPRM relates to the BOCs' obligations to promote access to their networks with respect to broadband services.
-The broadband proceeding is entitled, "Appropriate Framework for Broadband Access to the Internet Over Wireline Facilities; Universal Service Obligations of Broadband Providers," CC Docket No. 02-33, NPRM, FCC 02-42 (rel.
+The broadband proceeding is entitled, "Appropriate Framework for Broadband Access to the Internet Over Wireline Facilities; Universal Service Obligations of Broadband Providers", CC Docket No. 02-33, NPRM, FCC 02-42 (rel.
 Feb.
 15, 2002).

 On August 5, 2005, the Commission adopted a Report and Order and NPRM that establishes a new regulatory framework for wireline broadband Internet access services offered by facilities-based providers, including the BOCs.
-Once this Order takes effect, the BOCs immediately will be relieved of all Computer Inquiry requirements with respect to wireline broadband Internet access services.
+This Order became effective on November 16, 2006, and immediately relieved the BOCs of all Computer Inquiry requirements with respect to wireline broadband Internet access services.
+The Order also included an NPRM seeking comment on consumer protection obligations applicable to all providers of broadband Internet access service.

+imotabio.

 Action Date FR Cite

 FNPRM 02/26/98 63 FR 9749

 R&O 03/24/99 64 FR 14141

 Public Notice 03/15/01 66 FR 15064

 NPRM 02/15/02 67 FR 9232

 NPRM Comment Period End 05/03/02

 Reply Comment Period End 07/01/02

 R&O (adopted date) 08/05/05

 R&O/NPRM 09/23/05 70 FR 60259

-NPRM Comment Period End 01/17/06
+FNPRM Comment Period End 01/17/06

 Reply Comment Period End 03/01/06

-Next Action Undeterm nined
+Next Action Undetern nined

-Agency Contact: Ann Stevens, Associate Division Chief, Federal Communications Commission, Wireline Competition Bureau, 445 12th Street
+Federalism: Undetermined Agency Contact: Ann Stevens, Associate Division Chief, Federal Communications Commission, Wireline Competition Bureau, 445 12th Street

-SW., Washington, DC 20554 Phone: 202 418-1580 Email: ann.stevens@fcc.gov
+SW., Washington, DC 20554 Phone: 202 418-1580

-3910.
+Email: ann.stevens@fcc.gov

+3525.
 DETARIFFING OF COMPETITIVE LOCAL EXCHANGE CARRIERS' INTERSTATE EXCHANGE ACCESS SERVICES

-Legal Authority: 47 USC 151 to 154; 47 USC 160; 47 USC 201 to 205
+Priority: Substantive, Nonsignificant Legal Authority: 47 USC 151 to 154; 47 USC 160; 47 USC 201 to 205